-soning is that the Democratic machine left the SWP on the ballot because it was convinced that no one who would vote for Dobbs and Weiss would ever vote for Kennedy and Johnson under any cirtalism. ratic machine, after laborious search, did find some SWP petitions that were as technically were alleged to be.
-These were ruled invalid.
-However, the SWP petitions still had sufficient signatures to withstand the the lowered payments into it quickly reduce it below the maximum benefits level.
+the lowered payments into it quickly reduce it below the maximum benefits level.
 Average payments under the SUB contracts recently have averaged \$21.66 a week and \$48.42 for steel workers who have exhausted their state benefits.
 Now they are threatened with cuts in their SUB of from \$5 to \$12 a week.
 We aren't even in a full-

 DETROIT Friday, Nov.
-25, 8 p.m.-"The Japanese Elections," a talk by in advance.
-George Breitman.
+25, 8 p.m.-"The Japanese Elections," a talk by George Breitman.
 At Debs Hall, 3737 Woodward.
 Friday Night Socialist Forum. .
 NEW YORK The Militant Labor Forum will not hold its regular weekly forum on Friday, Nov.
 25, because of the Thanksgiving week-Camp.
 See story page 3.

-Militant Labor Forum, 116 University DENVER lace, AL 5-7852.
-Militant Labor Forum, 1227 Cali-OAKLAND .
-BERKELEY fornia.
-MAin 3-0993.
-For labor, and P.O.
-Box 341, Berkeley J, Calif. socialist books, International Book Exchange, 12271/2 California.
-Open 5:30 PHILADELPHIA p.m. to 8 p.m.
+BOSTON Boston Labor Forum, 295 Huntington Ave., Room 200.
+CHICAGO Socialist Workers Party, 302 South Canal St., Room 210.
+WE 9-5044.
+CLEVELAND Socialist Workers Party, 5511 Euclid Ave., Room 203.
+DENVER Militant Labor Forum, 1227 California, MAin 3-0993.
+For labor and socialist books, International Book Exchange, 12271/2 California.
+Open 5:30 p.m. to 8 p.m.
 Mon. through Fri.
-DETROIT Eugene V. Debs Hall, 3737 Woodward.
+DETROIT Eugene V. Debs Hall, 3737 Wood ward.
 TEmple 1-6135.
-LOS ANGELES Forum Hall and Modern Book Shop, Socialist Workers Party, 1702 East Fourth St. AN 9-4953 or WE 5-9238.
+I'OS ANGELES Forum Hall and Modern Book Shop Socialist Workers Party, 1702 East Fourth St. AN 9-4953 or WE 5-9238.
 Open 12 noon - 5 p.m. daily, Sat.
 9 a.m. - 5 p.m.
-MILWAUKEE 150 East Juneau Ave.
-Ave., Room 203.
+MILWAUKEE 150 East Juneau Ave. payments to all unemployed workers "in amounts sufficient to maintain the living standards which the worker and his family enjoyed while fully employed" and "protection against a full vear of lavoff.'
+At the time Reuther and Steelworkers President David J. McDonald began beating the drums for this "Guaranteed Employment" program, their un- Kennedy's views.
+Like Kennedy icns were already on record for --- whom he quotes, as if he conthe shorter work week with no sidered Kennedy an honest dereduction in weekly take-home bater - he protests. radical movement.